-Nicholas Quinn Rosenkranz is a Professor of Law at Georgetown, where he teaches constitutional law and federal courts.
+Nicholas Quinn Rosenkranz is a professor of law at Georgetown University, where he teaches constitutional law and federal courts.
 He writes articles for the Harvard Law Review and the Stanford Law Review.
-He holds a B.A. and a J.D. from Yale University.
+He founded Heterodox Academy in 2015.
+He holds a BA and a JD from Yale University.

 Rosenkranz has served and advised the federal government in a variety of capacities.
 He clerked for Judge Frank H. Easterbrook on the U.S. Court of Appeals for the Seventh Circuit (1999–2000) and for Justice Anthony M. Kennedy at the U.S. Supreme Court (October Term 2001).
-He served as an Attorney-Advisor at the Office of Legal Counsel in the U.S. Department of Justice (November 2002–July 2004).
-He often testifies before Congress as a constitutional expert — most recently before the Senate Judiciary Committee, regarding the nomination of Justice Sotomayor.
+He served as an attorney‐adviser at the Office of Legal Counsel in the U.S. Department of Justice (November 2002–July 2004).
+He often testifies before Congress as a constitutional expert, including before the Senate Judiciary Committee, regarding the nomination of Justice Sotomayor.
 He has also filed briefs and presented oral argument before the U.S. Supreme Court.
 His most recent Supreme Court brief was on behalf of the Cato Institute.

 Rosenkranz is a member of the New York Bar and the U.S. Supreme Court Bar.
-He is an Associate Fellow of Pierson College at Yale University.
-He also serves as co-chairman of the Board of Visitors of the Federalist Society.
+He is an associate fellow of Pierson College at Yale University.
+He also serves on the Board of Directors of the Federalist Society.